quasarframework/quasar-framework.org/source/components/button.md

 ## Using a click and hold button

-If you want to trigger a button's `@click` event multiple times on clikc and hold use the `repeat-timeout` prop.
+If you want to trigger a button's `@click` event multiple times on click and hold use the `repeat-timeout` prop.
 Accepts either a number or function

 ```html
 <template>